MetaModels/notelist/README.md

 in the FE output or also to pass them to a form.
 Possible uses for the note list range from a "normal note list" to comparison lists, e.g. of product properties, to shopping basket functions.

+Optionally, each note can be given additional values such as number, colour or comment using an individual form from the form generator.

+The data can be saved in the PHP session or in the Contao session of a logged-in member.

 ## Installation

 Add with composer